DAY 1 – SATURDAY

 Our base is placed in the ACI MARINA SPLIT which is located in the most beautiful part of Split’s port overlooking Riva, the most popular Lungomare promenade in Split.
-Walking from the center of Split, it will take you like 20 minutes to reach our office.
+Walking from the centre of Split, it will take you like 20 minutes to reach our office.
 After finishing the formalities in the office, provided that your boat is ready and that you bought planned provisions, you can get on board and head towards your first destination, MASLINICA, a charming small village on the western side of the island of Šolta, famous for its breathtaking sunset and an archipelago of seven small islands.
 Witnessing the sun drowning in the sea behind the archipelago of seven small islands in front of the Maslinica would surely be the highlight of the visit to this place.
 For dining out, there is plenty of choice, as in Maslinica as on the island of Šolta.
 You can choose from fancy restaurants to taverns, konobas, or household farmings.
-You can spend the night safely moored in the beautiful marina MARTINIS – MARCHI placed in the village, or you can anchor in the neighboring bay Šešula where two restaurants offer their moorings (limited number) for free, provided that you eat there.
+You can spend the night safely moored in the beautiful marina MARTINIS – MARCHI placed in the village, or you can anchor in the neighbouring bay Šešula where two restaurants offer their moorings (limited number) for free, provided that you eat there.
 From Šešula, the bay it is 10 minutes on feet till Maslinica.

 SIGHTS/THINGS TO DO/ATTRACTIONS: St. Nicholas church – nice view, Olive oil tastings

-The town of VIS is located in the north-eastern part of the island of Vis at the foot of a well-protected bay.
+The town of VIS is located in the northeastern part of the island of Vis at the foot of a well-protected bay.
 Vis is a stretched settlement grown out of the two settlements, Kut and Luka, which became one entity in the 16th century.
 After the Second World War till the beginning of the Croatian War of Independence (1991-1995), Vis was closed for foreign tourists.
-It was a Yugoslav military base and the military remains witnessing this period are to be found all around Vis.
-Although the visitors, especially yachtsmen, are increasingly coming to Vis and the island is being changed daily, the authentic Mediterranean environment is still well preserved.
-For an overnight stay, you have the choice of mooring in the Vis port – harbor – town pier or Kut bay, or you could anchor in a bay, which is also charged.
+It was a Yugoslav military base and the military remains to witness this period are to be found all around Vis.
+Although visitors, especially yachtsmen, are increasingly coming to Vis and the island is being changed daily, the authentic Mediterranean environment is still well preserved.
+For an overnight stay, you have the choice of mooring in the Vis port – harbour – town pier or Kut bay, or you could anchor in a bay, which is also charged.

 The island of Lastovo is a member of the south Dalmatian islands and the most distant inhabited island.
 Like pearls, there is a thread of 45 small islands and cliffs alongside Lastovo.
 All together – 46 beautiful and interesting islands.
 70% of the island’s surface is covered with forest.
 That is why it is also called the Green Island.
 Because of its remoteness and the fact that during communism, for 50 years, it was closed for tourists, Lastovo is well preserved.
 The entire archipelago, Lastovo, and all the islets were declared Park of Nature in order to preserve its beauty and untouched nature.
 For overnight, you can choose between mooring in marina Vela Lago in Pasadur or restaurants’ moorings in Skrivena Luka or Zaklopatica bays.
 Good anchoring options are Jurjeva luka or Skrivena luka.